 Volunteer visits in the hospital are made daily and home visits are scheduled at mutually agreeable times.
 The presence of volunteers can improve quality of life for those who are ill and their caregivers.

 Often a family facing end of life can also be faced with financial and practical hardship.
-As a charitable organization the Hospice Society is able to provide support quickly where it is needed.
-The Palliative Care team will make a referral to the Hospice Society indicating the families’ needs and the Hospice will do everything possible to help.
+The Hospice Society is able to provide support quickly where it is needed.
+Your Palliative Care team can make a referral to the Hospice Society indicating the families’ needs and the Hospice will do everything possible to help.
+Some of our programs for practical support include:

 Food From The Heart

-Provides grocery gift certificates to families on the palliative program who are also facing financial challenges.
-Learn more…
+Provides grocery gift certificates to individuals or families on the palliative program who are also facing financial challenges.
+Learn more below.

-Meets the need for specialized equipment, supplies and other requests when there is no other funding sources.
+Meets the need for specialized equipment, supplies and other requests when there are no other funding sources.

 Volunteers are sought to provide transportation to palliative patients when needed.